Representative Julie A. Casimiro

 Member, House Committee on Health, Education and Welfare

 Member, House Committee on Veterans' Affairs

 Rep. Julie Casimiro (D-Dist.
 31, North Kingstown, Exeter) was first elected to the House of Representatives in November 2016.
 She was named a Deputy Majority Leader in January 2019.
-She is the second vice chairwoman of the House Committee on Oversight and is a member of the House Committee on Judiciary, the House Committee on Health, Education and Welfare and the House Committee on Veterans’ Affairs and the House Committee on Rules.
+She is the second vice chairwoman of the House Committee on Oversight and is a member of the House Committee on Judiciary, the House Committee on Health, Education and Welfare, the House Committee on Veterans’ Affairs and the House Committee on Rules.

 Due to legislation she previously sponsored, thousands of Rhode Islanders in 2018 saw their unclaimed money and property returned to them automatically through the Treasurer’s office.

 A bill she sponsored resulted in the creation of a 15-member legislative commission, which she is chairing, to study all aspects involved in changing the start time of Rhode Island’s public high schools.